 - Please also see responses to visitors on campus in the FAQ.

 - Face coverings must be worn at all times outside private rooms in the residence halls.
 Residents will not be allowed to enter personal spaces of other residents and will be expected to engage in the recommended practices of self-hygiene and physical distancing in all residential spaces.

-- All common-area kitchens will be closed.
-Some amenity spaces (e.g. makerspaces, fitness rooms, computer labs, recreation rooms) will be closed; we are in consultation with experts to determine which spaces can be safely maintained and which will need to be closed.
+- Some amenity spaces (e.g. makerspaces, fitness rooms, computer labs, recreation rooms) will be closed; we are in consultation with experts to determine which spaces can be safely maintained and which will need to be closed.

 - Furniture in common spaces will be reduced and arranged to support physical distancing

 - In general, gatherings (including RA programs) in social spaces will be limited and otherwise moved to remote delivery.
 Residential Life will propose guidelines and expectations for student gatherings and programs campus-wide, and our ultimate strategy will comport with these guidelines prior to students arrival.